alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)

 * Non-Blocking or Asynchronous  --> Actor style, Akka, go goroutines, kotlin corutines
-* Earlang Actor, Java Akka, Go Goroutines or
+* Non-Blocking or Asynchronous  like Earlang Actor, Java Akka, Go Goroutines or Kotlin coroutines
 * Single thread per request or event loop thread models can be used with DoHex architecture.

 * DoHex only expects polymorphic behavior from a programming language.
 Hence we can use Java, JavaScript, C++, C#; or modern languages that don't have direct support for OO like Rust and Go or old structural programming languages like C.